I’m interested in racing on the track, how do I get into it?

 Each lap is 335 meters – or about 0.2 miles.
 The corners have about 25 degrees of banking to them.

 How much does it cost to ride at Hellyer?

-The cost to ride the track for most training sessions is $5.00 per day.
+The cost to ride the track for most training sessions is $10.00 per day for Adults, $0 for Juniors.
 This pays for the insurance the County requires for its continued use, and contributes to the NCVA pool used for maintenance, utilities, etc. Enhanced training sessions or special events may have additional fees.

 You can prepay all of your training sessions with an NCVA annual training pass.
-A deal at $100.
-This training pass is ONLY valid at open training sessions, and is not valid at any race or Saturday beginner session.
+A deal at $180.
+This training pass is ONLY valid at unstructured training sessions, and is not valid at any race, clinic or Saturday beginner session.